 We have 99 seats for incoming 6th graders.

-How many grades levels will the school have by 2018-19?
+How many grade levels does the school have?

 After over 25 years as a middle school, the Clinton School for Writers and Artists began its expansion into a 6-12 school in September 2015 with our inaugural class of 9th graders.
-Our first graduating class will be in June of 2019.
+We had our first graduating class in June of 2019.
+Our school has grades 6th through 12th.
 Clinton middle school students have guaranteed entry to our high school.

 Where is the school located?

 Our school building is located at 10 East 15th Street, just west of Union Square.
-The building houses both the middle school and high school grades of the Clinton School for Writers and Artists, and opened in September 2015.
+The building houses both the middle school and high school grades of the Clinton School, and opened in September 2015.

 What classes do students take?